Canon 70D vs G1X Mark III

-The Canon EOS 70D and the Canon PowerShot G1 X Mark III are two enthusiast cameras that were officially introduced, respectively, in July 2013 and October 2017.
+The Canon EOS 70D and the Canon PowerShot G1 X Mark III are two enthusiast cameras that were revealed to the public, respectively, in July 2013 and October 2017.
 The 70D is a DSLR, while the G1X Mark III is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-The 70D has a resolution of 20 megapixel, whereas the G1X Mark III provides 24 MP.
+The 70D has a resolution of 20 megapixels, whereas the G1X Mark III provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark III is considerably smaller (38 percent) than the Canon 70D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X Mark III has a lens built in, whereas the 70D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 70D and their specifications in the Canon EF Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Canon 70D»||5.5 in||4.1 in||3.1 in||26.6 oz||920||Y||Jul 2013||1,199||-||Canon 70D|